harmonydata/harmonydata.github.io/content/pt/blog/harmony-going-forward-5-things-implementation-science-has-taught-us-to-focus-on.md

 ---
-title: o Harmony indo para a frente
+title: A Harmony daqui para frente
-description: Yesterday the Harmony team received the wonderful news that we are given the chance to continue working on Harmony for another six months, after which we c...
+description: Yesterday o Harmony team received the wonderful news that we are given the chance to continue working on Harmony for another six months, after which we c...
 date:
 image: /images/blog/noah-buscher-x8ZStukS2PM-unsplash-1536x880.jpg
 ---